act-rules/act-rules.github.io/_rules/line-height-not-important-78fd32.md

 CSS specifications define each declaration as being either [important][] (if is as the `!important` annotation) or [normal][].
 Given that `normal` is also a keyword for this property, and that `!important` is wider known that this distinction, this rule rather uses "[important][]"/"not [important][]" to avoid confusion.

 This rule does not consider other style attributes that could be used to increase the distance between lines of text.
-For example, style attributes such as `position`, `padding`, and `margin` could be used to increase the distance between lines of text to meet `1.4.12`.
+For example, style attributes such as `position`, `padding`, and `margin` could be used to increase the distance between lines of text to meet [Success Criterion 1.4.12 Text Spacing][sc1412].
 Oppositely, those style attributes could also be used to reduce the distance between lines of text.
-Thus, it is possible to pass this rule, but still fail `1.4.12` due to other styling choices.
+Thus, it is possible to pass this rule, but still fail [Success Criterion 1.4.12 Text Spacing][sc1412] due to other styling choices.

 - [Understanding Success Criterion 1.4.12: Text Spacing](https://www.w3.org/WAI/WCAG21/Understanding/text-spacing.html)
 - [CSS Text Module Level 3 - Spacing](https://www.w3.org/TR/css-text-3/#spacing)